Pages

 'You can't leave without it.'

-'They were probably kidding, you're too old to put in jail.'
+'They were probably kidding with you.
+You're too old to put in jail.'

 'Were you gonna leave without me?'